Understanding French Tax: What is the Revenu Fiscal de Référence?

 Why is the revenu fiscal de référence important?

-Your French tax notice serves as your official proof of income and resources in France, and the revenu fiscal de référence, in particular, is taken into account to determine your revenue-based rights.
+Your French tax notice serves as your official proof of income and resources in France, and the revenu fiscal de référence in particular is used to determine a wide range of rights, benefits, and obligations.

 Paying Your Taxes in France